chriscressman/workarea/docs/source/articles/decorate-and-write-tests.html.md

 end
 ```

-Prior to Workarea 3.5.0, you must wrap configuration changes in Workarea.with_config to ensure they reset after the test.
-Here is the same example from above using Workarea.with_config:
+Prior to Workarea 3.5.0, you must wrap configuration changes in `Workarea.with_config` to ensure they reset after the test.
+Here is the same example from above using `Workarea.with_config`:

 ```
 module Workarea